ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 Although both part of the Indo-European group, Polish and English sound nothing alike.

-The former is full of sibilant consonants, with just a few vowels of the same duration and stress falling in most cases on the penultimate syllable.
+The former is full of sibilant consonants, with just a few vowels (all of the same duration) and stress falling in most cases on the penultimate syllable.

 The latter is ruled by vowels, which can vary in duration and chain into diphthongs (and even triphthongs!), while its word stress is pretty unpredictable.